 For more information about the program, please review the frequently asked questions at the bottom of this page.

 Medical coders/billers are integral members of the professional healthcare team.
 They are familiar with the anatomy and physiology of the human body and disease processes and are needed nearly every time a healthcare professional treats a patient.

 Medical information coders/billers impact several aspects of healthcare, including billing, reimbursement and statistics.
 Job opportunities exist for medical coding and billing specialists within hospitals, insurance companies, physician offices, managed care organizations and medical billing companies.
 Students who are unsure of their career path can research these opportunities on the American Health Information Management Association's (AHIMA) Health Information Careers website.

 Opportunities in the field of health information management, including managing, analyzing and coding medical information, are expected to grow through the year 2017.
-In 2011, the mean hourly wage for medical records and health information technicians in Florida was $16.81 per hour.
+In 2015, the mean wage for medical records and health information technicians in Florida was $37,110 (Employ Florida Marketplace).

 In order to be considered for admission into the Medical Information Coder/Biller College Credit Certificate Program, students must:

 Many of the program's courses can be completed entirely online.
 Several courses give students the option of completing them online or on campus, while a few courses in the major require minimal time on campus.
 Most on-campus sessions are held in the evenings at the Altamonte Springs Campus.
 Review the Health Information Management course listing for specific delivery options for each course.

 Our nationally recognized instructors lead the way in offering the highest quality educational experience to all Seminole State students.